Intelligent-Intern/context-machine/README.md

 `CreateUser: name is reserved [admin]`
 → Gitea already contains a default `admin` user.
 The setup script automatically switches to use `gitea-admin`.

+**Error:**
+`failed to bind port 0.0.0.0:11434`
+→ Ollama is already running locally.
+Either stop the host process or change the container port.

 **Progress bar not updating?**
 → Check WebSocket service and API key.
 Test manually: